shadow-robot/aurora/README.md

 bash <(curl -Ls bit.ly/run-aurora) teleop_deploy --inventory name_of_inventory --read-secure customer_key option1=value1 option2=value2 option3=value3
 ```
 name_of_inventory can be staging_a, staging_b, production or simulation.

-Or if you are using remote_teleop=true, they are staging_a_remote, staging_b_remote or production_remote.

-If no inventory name is provided, and if remote_teleop is not specified or false, then "production" will be automatically selected.

-If no inventory name is provided, and if remote_teleop=true, then "production_remote" will be automatically selected.

 Example for real robots with haptx bimanual teleop: